6 Charitable Giving Strategies to Ease Your Tax Burden

 If you have been holding onto appreciated stock or property you don’t need for at least a year and want to donate to charity, consider gifting that asset directly to the organization of your choice (or your donor-advised fund).
 That will allow you to claim a tax deduction for the gift AND avoid any capital gains tax you would have paid if you sold it outright.

 If you must choose, I recommend doing this instead of donating cash because the benefit is outstanding.
 You get to deduct the entire market price from your income (subject to annual limits1) and get the emotional win of giving something to charity.
-And the charity receives the total value of that asset.
+Meanwhile, the charity receives the total value of that asset.

 The benefits of gifting stock to charity shown with math.